modelsconf2018/modelsconf2018.github.io/program/tutorials/index.md

 corresponding domain models.
 The main design drivers have been scalability, extensibility and version control.
-WebGME provides a variety of extension points to customize the application and build up Design Studios suiting articular needs.
+WebGME provides a variety of extension points to customize the application and build up Design Studios suiting particular needs.
 These extensions include: plugins/interpreters, decorators, visualizers, server routers, webhooks, layouts etc. These can be neatly generated, shared and imported using a command line